Rafay106/Rafay106/README.md

 - 👋 Hi, I’m @Muhammad Rafay Siddiqui
 - 👀 I’m interested in Software Development and Web-Development opportunities.
-- 🌱 I’m currently learning Data Structures and Algorithm using Java and Full-Stack Web-development.
+- 🌱 I’m currently learning Data Structures and Algorithms and Web-development using Django.
 <!-- 💞️ I’m looking to collaborate on ... -->
 - 📫 Email - rafay.siddiqui106@gmail.com